Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kemal Kilicdaroglu, leader of the opposition Republican People's Party, is leading in the polls.

 Turkish voters are faced with two starkly different choices.
 President Erdogan, who leads the Justice and Development Party (AKP), has promised a “Turkish century”.
-Meanwhile, the opposition, led by Mr Kilicdaroglu, has campaigned on the promise that “spring will come again”.
+Meanwhile, the opposition, led by Mr Kilicdaroglu, campaigned on the promise that “spring will come again”.
 They have pledged to reform Mr Erdogan’s policies, with a key point being a return to parliamentary democracy.

-Building and developing infrastructure has been the backbone of Erdogan’s government for the past two decades.
-Erdogan has projected state presence through new roads, airports and vast new buildings in even the smallest Turkish towns amid allegations of widespread corruption in the construction industry.
+Building and developing infrastructure has been the backbone of Erdogan's government for the past two decades.
+Erdogan has projected state presence through new roads, airports and vast new buildings in even the smallest Turkish towns amid allegations of rampant corruption in the construction industry.

 Source link